iamnkosinathimalinga/I.D.E.A.S/1 - Rough Notes/Nala/About.md

 - Mentioned a mental shift.

-- Thought of going to live with Grandfather in P.E
+- Thought of going to live in P.E

 - Worries about her father being clingy